Max Holloway: Featherweight Champion and pursuit of Lightweight gold

-2020
+Post championship dominance and Volkanovski trilogy

 Holloway faced Alexander Volkanovski in a rematch for the UFC Featherweight Championship on July 12 at UFC 251.
-He lost the fight via split decision.
-This decision was controversial amongst media outlets, with 18 out of 27 media scores giving it to Holloway, mixed martial arts personalities such as UFC president Dana White, former referee and creator of the rules system John McCarthy and multiple mixed martial artists.
+He lost the fight via controversial split decision.
+Among media outlets, 18 out of 27 media scores gave it to Holloway.
+The decision was further criticized by UFC president Dana White, former referee and Unified Rules of Mixed Martial Arts co-creator John McCarthy, and multiple mixed martial artists.

-2021

 Holloway faced Calvin Kattar on January 16, 2021, headlining UFC on ABC 1.
 Holloway dominated Kattar for all 5 rounds and won by unanimous decision, with two judges scoring the fight 50–43 and one judge scoring it 50–42 in his favor.
+As of February 2025, this is one of four bouts in UFC history to have a 50–42 scorecard.
 During the last two minutes of the fifth round, Holloway landed a two-punch combo and proceeded to stare at the commentary team sitting cage-side and talk to them, while effortlessly dodging Kattar's strikes and yelling "I'm the best boxer in the UFC!" to him, which generated talk about an homage to Muhammad Ali, known for his showboating.
 Holloway set the UFC single-fight records for total strikes landed and attempted, significant strikes landed and attempted, strike differential, distance strikes landed, significant head strikes landed and significant body strikes landed.
-His fourth-round also set the record for strikes and significant strikes landed.
+His fourth round also set the record for strikes and significant strikes landed.
 Both fighters earned the Fight of the Night award.

 Holloway was scheduled to face Yair Rodríguez on July 17, 2021, at UFC on ESPN 26.
 On June 17, 2021, reports stated that Holloway was forced to pull out of the fight with Rodríguez due to injury.

-Holloway faced Yair Rodríguez on November 13, 2021, at UFC Fight Night 197.
+The bout was rescheduled and Holloway faced Rodriguez on November 13, 2021, at UFC Fight Night 197.
 He won the fight via unanimous decision.
 Both fighters earned the Fight of the Night award.

-2022

 Holloway was scheduled to face Alexander Volkanovski for the UFC Featherweight Championship on March 5, 2022, at UFC 272.
-However, a day after the third title fight announcement, Holloway was forced to pull from the event due to injury.
+However, a day after the fight announcement, Holloway was forced to pull from the event due to injury.
 The trilogy bout was rescheduled to occur at UFC 276 on July 2, 2022.
 Holloway lost the bout via unanimous decision.

-2023

-Holloway is scheduled to face Arnold Allen on April 15, 2023 at UFC on ESPN 44.
+Holloway faced Arnold Allen on April 15, 2023, at UFC on ESPN 44.
+He won the fight by unanimous decision.

+Holloway faced Jung Chan-sung on August 26, 2023, at UFC Fight Night 225.
+He won the bout via knockout at the beginning of the third round.
+This bout earned him a Fight of the Night award.